 You don’t become the burn out queen without some personal experience.
 My burn out showed up in a series that looked like this: muscle fatigue –> overall fatigue –> confusion and irritation –> more coffee intake –> more irritation –> insomnia –> waking up exhausted –> Hashimoto’s diagnosis.
 Ugh.

 I went through it once.
 Felt pretty good about it too.
 As an acupuncturist and herbalist, I knew what to do.
 I wasn’t about to take western meds, so I did ALL THE THINGS.
 I cut gluten and sugar.
 I took selenium and zinc and iodine.
 I took a thyroid boosting herbal formula.
 I got acupuncture.
 And I came out victorious! …… For about 3 years.
 And then the cycle started again.

-Through a combination of Chinese Medicine diagnostics, Face Reading, and a killer intution, I can teach you to create a lifestyle that heals: mind, body, and soul.
+Through a combination of Chinese Medicine diagnostics, Face Reading, a killer intution, meditation techniques, yoga teacher training and more, I learned how to create a lifestyle that heals: mind, body, emotions, and soul.
 Your journey is unique.
 Your soul messages are yours and yours alone.
 The nudges from your body cannot go ignored another minute.
+Burn out is a real thing.
 If you need to gain energy, reduce pain, and improve your ability to focus – this is the place for you.
-Too many women entrepreneurs are held back from success due to feelings of exhaustion.
+Too many women entrepreneurs are held back from success due to feelings of exhaustion and burn out.
 It’s time for that era to end.
 The world is transforming and woman are taking back power.